Personal Data Protection and Processing

 For how long will the Insurance Company retain your personal data?

-The Insurance Company is entitled to process the personal data for the term of the insurance policy and the following ten (10) years after its termination and if the claims (even disputed) between you and the Insurance Company arising in connection with the insurance persist after this period, then until their settlement.
+The Insurance Company is entitled to process your personal data from the time of negotiation of the insurance contract and further, in the case of conclusion of the contract, for the entire duration of the insurance and the following ten years from its termination, and if unsettled claims (even if disputed) between you and the Insurance Company arising in connection with the insurance persist after this period, then until their settlement.

 What are your rights in connection with processing of your personal data?